MPSLab-ASU/ccf/README.md

 Through CCF infrastructure, the users can simulate acceleration of loops of general-purpose applications on a heterogeneous processor core+CGRAs architecture.

 With LLVM 5.0 as a foundation, the implementation of CCF-compiler includes numerous compiler analysis and transformation passes, along with a customized code generation CGRA back-end.
-The user only needs to mark the performance-critical loops that they want to be accelerated on CGRA using the annotation: #pragma CGRA, and the CCF-compiler automatically extracts the marked loops and maps them to the CGRA, generates code to communicate live data between the processor core and CGRA, pre-load the live values into CGRA registers, and generates the machine instructions to configure the PEs to execute the loop,
+The user only needs to mark the performance-critical loops that they want to execute on CGRA, by using the annotation: #pragma CGRA, and the CCF-compiler automatically extracts the marked loops and maps them to the CGRA, generates code to communicate live data between the processor core and CGRA, pre-load the live values into CGRA registers, and generates the machine instructions to configure the PEs to execute the loop,